theinvertedform/umt.world/about.md

 ---
 title: About This Website
 description: An artistic manifesto.
 Theorization, technical implementation, and road-mapping.
-abstract: "This website is a hypertext experiment.
-It has a literary dimension; an aspect of visual design; and a structural--technical implementation, all of which are essential.
-It is important to begin with a discussion of technology and its role in human society.
-Other concepts that are important to the theoretical basis of this website include: theories of the avant-garde, outsider art, digital culture, the social function of art criticism, and the sociology of the artworld.
-New media and hypermedia are discussed, before the technical details of the website and the idealized form of the knowledge management architecture are described in detail."
+abstract: "As a hypertext experiment, this website combines literature, visual design, and technical implementation.
+My interest in hypermedia (and digital culture generally) is the extension of a longtime affinity for computer systems and digital life.
+This has not blinded me to the problem of technology and its relationship to society.
+Another set of concepts that inform my political--theoretical interest in hypermedia are theories of the avant-garde, outsider culture, and institutional critique.
+My goal with this website is to use design, technical implementation, and literary form to create a work of socially-committed art criticism from the outsider position of digital life, rather than institutional life.
+This page discusses new media and hypermedia; the technical details of the website's implementation and design; and an aspirational form of knowledge management architecture."
 layout: meta
 toc: true
 tags: